 Been grocery shopping lately?

 Have you noticed that some grocery items jump in price up to 20% (or more) in one increase?
 And I’m not referring to seasonal items either.
-It amazes me (an annoys me) that a $2 item can suddenly increase to $2.50.
+It amazes me (and annoys me) that a $2 item can suddenly increase to $2.50.
 Grocery prices can fluctuate wildly.
 In my opinion, sales are nothing more than a “hook” to get me into a store, and then use other techniques to have me spend as much money as possible, especially on non-discounted items.

-Gasoline is one of the few items can actually go down in price for long stretches, but that too inevitably climbs higher over the years.
+Gasoline is one of the few items that can actually go down in price for long stretches, but that too inevitably climbs higher over the years.
 And we all know that it can double (or more) in a single year if something weird happens in the world’s oil-producing areas.